Lamartio/Krate/README.md

 }
 ```

-Krate offers full control over the threads you want to apply your operations on.
-Just wrap the created Krate in a `SchedulerKrate`.
+Krate offers control over the threads you want to apply your operations on.
+Just wrap the your Krate in a `SchedulerKrate`.

 ```kotlin
 fun schedulerKrate(krate: Krate): Unit =